Interview with Carrie Oliver about Artisan Beef

 - Buy by "the case"

-When we taste a wine or beer we really enjoy, we stock up.
+When we taste a glass of wine or beer we really enjoy, we stock up.
 Why?
 Because we save money by buying in volume and get to have our favorite flavor on hand to enjoy whenever we like.
 The same works with beef.
-Buying a ¼ or a side of beef or joining a cow-pooling arrangement or CSA is a fantastic way to get a really great price (typically less than commodity beef at retail) and eat the style of beef you like best.
+Buying a ¼ or a side of beef or joining a cow-pooling arrangement or CSA is a fantastic way to get a great price (typically less than commodity beef at retail) and eat the best beef style you like.